KaviyaShree-V/LEARNING_ASSISTANT_CHATBOT/README.md

 This project is open-source.
 Feel free to modify and enhance it as per your requirements.

 ## Contact 📬
-For issues or suggestions, open an issue in this repository or contact the repository maintainer.
+For issues or suggestions, open an issue in this repository or contact.